pickaplace-ios/PickAPlaceiOS/README.md

 ### App Idea Evaluation
 - Mobile:
-  Very useful when deciding on the next place to go to when visiting multiple places, or when exploring an unfamiliar city
+  Very useful when deciding on the next place to go during a night out, or when exploring an unfamiliar city
 - Story:
   Removes the challenge of deciding on a place to go to, removing any indecision
 - Market: